 This subclinical realm is also sometimes referred to as “hidden-hunger.”
 Taking an orthomolecular or Functional approach tells us that we can address this “hidden hunger” with normal nutrients to bring about metabolic and physiological homeostasis and prevent downstream issues before they occur.

-Functional Medicine and Functional Nutrition just make good sense.
+Far from quackery, Functional Medicine and Functional Nutrition just make good sense.
 And true to their names, they make your practice function well!

 MORE TO EXPLORE

 Food, Mood, Poop Journal (and the real scoop on poop)

 While poop provides some great clues, poop data alone becomes much more relevant when we gather input on food intake as well.
 That’s why the Food, Mood, Poop Journal is your first step in clinical data capture.Read More